babetke/babetke.github.io/_pages/DDCSP.md

 **Public engagement**

-May of 2021, I will be presenting about Urban mammals at [Science Under the Stars](https://scienceunderthestars.org) at the University of Texas at Austin.
+May of 2021, I presented on Urban mammals of Texas at [Science Under the Stars](https://scienceunderthestars.org) at the University of Texas at Austin.

 In March of 2021, I presented on the graduate panel to show students my path to graduate school.

 In October of 2018, I presented in the Diseases of Wildlife course at the University of Arizona about research of diseases in wildlife and my current work.

-During the summer of 2015, I presented at the Southwest Wings Festival hosted at Cochise College, Sierra Vista about the Gray Hawk Project (Lead by Ariana LaPorte) and my undergraduate research experience.
+During the summer of 2015, I presented at the Southwest Wings Festival hosted by Cochise College, Sierra Vista about the Gray Hawk Project (Lead by Ariana LaPorte) and my undergraduate research experience.